 Insulin for People with Type 2 Diabetes

 Although injecting insulin is a treatment option normally associated with type 1 diabetes, some people with type 2 diabetes may need to use insulin.
-If you have trouble controlling your blood glucose levels with diet, exercise, and medications, then your doctor may suggest insulin.
+If you have trouble controlling your blood glucose levels with meal plan changes, exercise, and medications, then your HCP may suggest insulin.

-When your doctor suggests insulin, it's not because you have "failed" at managing your diabetes through lifestyle changes.
+When your HCP suggests insulin, it's not because you have "failed" at managing your diabetes through lifestyle changes.